What to Expect From a Reading

 How I Became an Intuitive

 I grew up in Massachusetts, the descendent of a long line of Scottish and Sioux Indian factory workers who could tell you who was calling long before caller ID was invented.
-The women on my mother’s side of the family always could see what new-age people call “auras” but they referred to as “colors around the head,” and often, matter-of-factly saw ghosts.
+The women on my mother’s side always could see what new-ager call “auras” but my family referred to as “colors around the head.”
+Often, nonchalantly, they reported ghost sightings.
 As the nerdier kid in the family who did well in school, I assumed that I was too much in my head to possess the same gifts, and was secretly relieved.

 Certainly, I did not set out to be a professional intuitive.
 I’ve always been curious but naturally skeptical.
 My dad is a computer science professor and he taught me to methodically sift through information.
 So I studied at the Integral Yoga ashram and with the astrologers and intuitives Virginia Bell, Maryann Russell, and Darlene Troiano, the mystics Alysia Tromblay and Jill Purce, and with Matthew Fox and Rupert Sheldrake, who have written extensively about the connection between science and spirituality–– but only after I received a degree in English literature and political philosophy with a concentration in gender/feminist studies from Bryn Mawr and Haverford Colleges, which emphasize the Quaker values of respect and accountability in a way that has impacted my entire world view.